HustleHat/HustleHat/README.md

 - I build fast.
 - I design like a player.
 - I think like a product owner.
-- And I always, always finish the job.
+- And I always, always finish the mission.

 ---